Zac Efron: Relationships

+From 2005 to 2010, Efron was in a relationship with actress Vanessa Hudgens, whom he met on the set of High School Musical.

+From September 2014 to April 2016, he was in a relationship with model Sami Miro.

+From June 2020 to April 2021, Efron dated Australian model Vanessa Valladares.

-Health problems
+Health

 Efron sought treatment in early 2013 after struggling with alcoholism and substance abuse.
-He has been sober since June 2013.
-In November 2013, Efron had to have his jaw wired shut after breaking it in a fall at home.
+He got sober in June 2013.
+In November 2013, Efron had to have his jaw wired shut after an injury from a fall at home.
 He revealed in 2022 that he almost died during this incident, and that it was responsible for his facial swelling, apparent in a viral 2021 video for Bill Nye's Earth Day Musical.

-In December 2019, Efron contracted a serious and potentially life-threatening illness, a "form of typhoid or similar bacterial infection", while filming his adventure series Killing Zac Efron in Papua New Guinea.
-He was flown to St Andrews War Memorial Hospital in Brisbane, Australia, and was treated before flying back home on December 25.
-He recovered with little issue.

 Efron was a vegan for two years until 2022, when he began intermittent fasting, and reintroduced meat into his diet after undergoing a series of food sensitivity tests.

-In 2022, Efron opened up about his struggles with mental illnesses including insomnia, agoraphobia, and depression.
+In 2022, Efron opened up about his struggles with insomnia, agoraphobia, and depression.
 He developed insomnia and depression after taking diuretics for a long period to prepare for his role in Baywatch.

-In August 2024, Efron was rushed to the hospital after being found unconscious in a swimming pool in Ibiza.
-According to TMZ, he was discovered by two villa employees who pulled him out of the water.
-The hospitalization was described as a "precautionary measure" and the incident as "minor".
-Efron aspirated a significant amount of water into his lungs and had x-rays taken to ensure his lungs were clear before being discharged the following day.